ABOUT THIS SURVEY

 What's the process like?

 Participants will need to complete a brief initial survey that will help us better understand your health and the environmental factors that affect it.
 The survey should take less than 10 minutes to complete.
-You will also be asked to visit a participating clinic where a phlebotomist will draw blood for your first antibody test, which we will call "T1."
-You can access your results by signing up for your Sonic MyAccess account at www.cpllabs.com/sonicmyaccess or texting “CPL” to 66349
+You will receive a confirmation text message containing your order number and will also be asked to visit a participating clinic where a phlebotomist will draw blood for your first antibody test, which we will call "T1."
+You will receive a text message once your results are available.
+You can access your full results report by signing up for your Sonic MyAccess account at www.cpllabs.com/sonicmyaccess or texting “CPL” to 66349

-Six to seven months after your T2, you will return to a participating health clinic where a phlebotomist will draw blood for your third antibody test (T3).
+Six to seven months after your T2, you will receive a link to your final ten-minute survey in a reminder text message.
+Upon completion of the survey, you will receive a confirmation text message with your order number and next steps to return to a participating health clinic where a phlebotomist will draw blood for your third antibody test (T3).
 You will also complete a ten-minute survey during this stage.
 You will receive the results of your T3 as soon as they are available.

 WHO CAN PARTICIPATE